 Some chests, like the Amish Rustic Pine Hope Chest with Drawers, can provide several areas of storage.

 If you’re running out of closet space, you can tuck shoes away in unexpected places, like the Amish Oak Wood Shoe Storage Chest.

 5. Demand more from the longstanding solutions: A Murphy bed is always a great space saving idea when you don’t have enough room for a designated guest space or need to tuck a bed away during the day in a studio apartment or tiny house.
 But why can’t a Murphy bed serve other purposes as well?
-The Amish Vertical Wall Murphy Bed with Desk is the ultimate in space saving solutions: a work space by day and a sleeping space at night.
+The Murphy Wall Bed and Desk Workstation is the ultimate in space saving solutions: a work space by day and a sleeping space at night.

 6. Go horizontal: Storage beds, like platform beds with drawers, are always a helpful solution for small spaces, but there is furniturte that takes this concept to a new level.
 Take advantage of the height of a room if the width is tight by placing the entire dresser under a bed.
 With the Amish Sweet Dreams Storage Loft Bed you have room for clothes and books while your child sleeps soundly on top.
 And it doesn’t mean you need to skimp on taste, with the paneled ends and raised drawer fronts.

 7. Don’t forget Fido: Many dog breeds are recommended for apartment living, but that’s not always true of all of the gear that comes with owning a dog.
 Dog crates may be great for training but they can take up a lot of space.
 I love this dog crate that also serves as a side table.
 It’s perfect for next to a sofa or bed, so Fido can be comfortable, and you still have a place to set your cup of coffee or bedtime reading material.